 Size: 18.7” x 10.8” x 10.75”, max weight 18 lbs | Washability: Washable and water-resistant sherpa lining, water-resistant nylon exterior | Extra features: Luggage strap compatible with Away suitcases, safety collar clip, seatbelt latch, two side pockets, one with drainage holes

 If you already own any of Away’s popular luggage, you’ll appreciate how this carrier will seamlessly attach to any of the brand’s suitcases.
 Strategist senior writer Liza Corsillo calls the sleeve that slips over the handle “sturdy,” which allows her to roll her luggage with the carrier on top and her dog inside “without worrying that she might fall or the bag will collapse in on itself.”
-It’s also certified by the nonprofit Center for Pet Safety, says Jamie Richardson, medical chief of staff at Small Door Veterinary, who often recommends Away’s carrier to pet owners.
-The bedding isn’t just soft for your pet to lay in, she says; it’s also removable and washable for easy cleanup.
+It’s certified by the nonprofit Center for Pet Safety, says Jamie Richardson, medical chief of staff at Small Door Veterinary, who often recommends Away’s carrier to pet owners.
+The bedding isn’t just soft for your pet to lay in, she says.
+It’s both removable and washable for easy cleanup.
 Plus the carrier features a water-resistant lining to help contain any accidents.

 Richardson further highlights the pocket for holding important documents and another (with drainage holes) for storing a collapsible water bowl.
 A zip top, side openings, and mesh panels on three sides ensure your pet can breathe easily, while the interior collar clip adds extra security and seat-belt latches keep the carrier in place on car rides to the airport.

 Size: 22” x 10.5” x 10”, max weight 17.5 lbs | Washability: Machine washable and water-repellent lining, tear- and stainproof materials | Extra features: Folds flat for storage, compressible for tight spaces, seatbelt strap